T4rg3n/RES-REL-SERVER/README.md

 - commentaire
 - reponseCommentaire

-Note that the endpoints are in singular form, as we are operating on a single resource.
 <br>

 ## Reporting resources and comments

 You can invoke a PATCH request to report a resource or a comment.
 The API will then automatically increment the number of reports by one.
-You wont need to send a JSON form.
+You won't need to send a JSON form.

 Example: `PATCH /api/commentaire/1/report` <br>

-Here again, the endpoints are in singular form.

 <br>